 A: All cottages include 3 piece indoor bathrooms with showers, kitchens equipped with microwave, refrigerator, gas stove, pots, pans, plates, utensils, and all basic cooking tools.
 Every cottage also has its own natural gas BBQ.

-Every cottage has a television and DVD player, and some level of basic Wifi/internet access (welcome to rural Ontario).
+Every cottage has a modern flat screen television and BluRay and/or DVD player, and some level of basic Wifi/internet access (welcome to rural Ontario).

 Bedrooms have beds (mostly Queen size) with mattress covers and pillows.

 All our cottages have enough indoor seating and tables to accommodate the reasonable number of people expected and basic outdoor seating (including picnic tables).

 We sometimes have wood available for beach fires, depending on maintenance and over all use.
 There are several local places to buy campfire wood.